 The LORD is gracious and full of compassion,

 And His tender mercies are over all His works.

 a.
 The LORD is gracious and full of compassion: David echoed the self-description of Yahweh to Moses: The LORD, the LORD God, merciful and gracious, longsuffering, and abounding in goodness and truth (Exodus 34:6).

 i.
 “But greatness, majesty, splendour, are not the Divinest parts of the Divine nature, as this singer had learned.
 These are but the fringes of the central glory.
 Therefore the song rises from greatness to celebrate better things, the moral attributes of Jehovah.”
 (Maclaren)

 b.
 The LORD is good to all: David expressed the idea sometimes called common grace – that God spreads some of His goodness to all humanity.
 Jesus said, He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust (Matthew 5:45).

 c.
 His tender mercies are over all His works: David saw the beautiful care of God pressed upon all that He did.
-All creation and all providence was the demonstration of the greatness and goodness of God.
+All creation and all the wise plan of God were demonstrations of the greatness and goodness of God.

 2. (10-13) All creation declares God’s praise.